base-org/web/apps/base-docs/base-camp/docs/new-keyword/new-keyword-sbs.md

 ![At address button](../../assets/images/new-keyword/at-address.png)

-Click _At Address_ and the instance of `Complimenter` should appear below `ComplimenterFactor`.
+Click _At Address_ and the instance of `Complimenter` should appear below `ComplimenterFactory`.
 Test to confirm it works, then try deploying more instances with the factory.

 ![Deployed](../../assets/images/new-keyword/deployed.png)